-Why do people invest in startups?
-The reality is that as many as 3 out of 4 startups fail.
-But it is exciting: because of the passion that drives the founding team, because it’s a great opportunity in the market you’re familiar with, or even because it is a simple scalable solution to a problem.
-That’s not a good enough reason on its own, so do continue reading to learn about 6 reasons to invest in startups.
+Why do people invest in startups, when the reality is that many fail?
+Of course, it is exciting.
+It could be because of the passion that drives the founding team, maybe it’s a great opportunity in the market you’re familiar with, or even because it is a simple, scalable solution to a problem.
+That may be a good enough reason on its own, but do continue reading to learn about 6 more reasons to invest in startups.

 Why invest in Startups

 1. Reap the benefits of getting in early

-2. Become an integral part of a team needs you
+2. Become an integral part of a team that needs you

 Investors of startups and smaller firms tend to take on more active roles in advisory and management than those of more established or publicly traded companies.
 In part that’s simply because getting in early gives you a higher proportion of voting shares, and by the same token influence over the direction your company takes.
 Another reason, though, is due to a legitimate need of many companies and entrepreneurs for mentorship, industry connections, strategic management, etc., which go far beyond simply providing funding.
-Investing in a startup will give you a voice and a position to be an integral part in the most consequential decisions the company will make in the future.
+Investing in a startup will give you a voice and a position to be an integral part of the most consequential decisions the company will make in the future.

 3. Start innovating again with fresh and ambitious entrepreneurs

-The entrepreneurial spirit rarely leaves a person once it settles in, and any aspiring or former entrepreneur can attest that there will always be a need to strategize, to problem solve, and to create.
-If you’re a potential investor who is looking for a way to vicariously experience the thrills of running a startup, collaborating with other entrepreneurs to provide your own unique insights and opinions in addition to funding can prove to be a great way to appease your need decision making in the unknown.
+The entrepreneurial spirit rarely leaves a person once it settles in, and any aspiring or former entrepreneur can attest that there will always be a need to strategize, to problem solve and to create.
+If you’re a potential investor, who is looking for a way to experience the thrills of running a startup, collaborating with other entrepreneurs to provide your own unique insights and opinions, then providing funding next to advise can prove to be a great way to do that.